nasa/isaac/astrobee/localization/cnn_object_localization/README.md

 This module contains the code for handrail pose estimation.
 The below documentation is in regards to running the handrail pose estimation nodes themselves (relevant code is in `launch`, `msg`, `nodes` and `src`.)
 The `tools` folder contains code for generating synthetic training data, as well as for training/testing the model.
+See the `README.md` files in that folder.
 Training data and pre-trained weights are not included in this git repository.

 ### Running handrail ICP localization nodes in simulation